-3. Press Tab to highlight the next field (Width) of the dialog box.
+4. Press Tab to highlight the next field (Width) of the dialog box.

-As in most applications, you can press Tab to move through the fields of a dialog box.
+Similar to most applications, you can press Tab to move through the fields of a dialog box.
 Pressing Shift-Tab moves to the previous field in the dialog box.

-4. Click the menu to the right of the Width field and choose inches.
+5. Click the menu to the right of the Width field and choose inches.